hmteditors/closed-hc-il18/text-reuse.md

 ------

-Bridge from contents of scholia -> source for work of Alexandrian editors

-Recognition of problem in 18th c
+## Scholia's impact on scholarship ##

+- Full of multiformity
+  - Wolf's *Prolegomena*: Is there even a Homer?
+  - HMT: Evidence of a richer oral tradition
+- Scholia largely attributed to three Alexandrian editors

 ___